 Conclusion

-Pregnant or not – as long as you are a woman, empower yourself and know the importance of looking after your pelvic health!
-Having a weak pelvic floor can put you at an increased risk of pelvic organ prolapse as well as urinary incontinence, which can significantly affect your quality of life.
+Pregnant or not – as long as you are a woman, empower yourself with this knowledge and understand the importance of looking after your pelvic health!

-So don’t shy away from issues involving your pelvic health, and seek care from a urogynaecologist who will be well-equipped in answering all your questions and teaching you about all you need to know about your pelvic floor.
+So don’t shy away from issues involving your pelvic health.
+Seek care from a urogynaecologist who can answer all your questions and teach you all you need to know about your body.
+At SMG Women’s Health, our O&G clinics are conveniently located across Singapore to support you with advice, customised exercises, and care throughout your pregnancy journey.